dygestr/dygestr.github.io/_posts/2020-12-29-dygestr-digestion-tracker.markdown

 I aim to write this application in [Python](https://www.python.org/) and use the [Django](https://www.djangoproject.com/) web framework and use [Pandas](https://pandas.pydata.org/), and [Plotly](https://plotly.com/) for the dashboard charts.

-I have also created a youtube channel at [Dygestr - Digestive Health Tracker](https://www.youtube.com/channel/UCnW8jZ9AaP47K3vY-KMoesQ)
+I have also created a youtube channel at [Dygestr - Digestive Health Tracker](https://www.youtube.com/channel/UCnW8jZ9AaP47K3vY-KMoesQ), an [Instagram](https://www.instagram.com/dygestr) account and a [Reddit](https://www.reddit.com/user/dygestr) account.